Batyoaron/thm-writeups/gallery/writeup.md

 <hr>

 <h3>5.
 Question: What's the root flag?</h3>
-I ran sudo -l and i noticed there is a program that i can run as root without password
+I ran "sudo -l" and i noticed there is a program that i can run as root without password

 ```
 mike@ip-10-10-191-82:/opt$ sudo -l